How to Start Growing Microgreens: A Beginner's Guide

 Thoughtful design features: The mesh tray nests securely in the reservoir.
 The humidity dome flips to serve as a temporary tray rest during maintenance.
 Tray handles double as support points.
 These little details make the growing process smoother.

-Reusable medium included: The kit comes with silicone growing medium, so you can start growing soil-free hydroponically right away.
-But you can also use soil or coco coir if you prefer—the trays work with any method.
+Reusable medium included: The kit comes with reusable silicone grow medium, so you can start growing soil-free hydroponically right away.
+But you can also use soil or coco coir if you prefer.
+The trays work with any method.

 Beautiful presentation: The white trays look professional and clean on your counter.
 If you're growing in shared living spaces, aesthetics matter.